c-blake/nio/FAQ.md

 The missing value|N/A convention is perhaps less critical in a first pass.
-A full suite of tools like loaders/parsers/printers/zip/rip is not necessary *if* you are merely willing to compile/learn how to use the Nim nio program here.
+A full suite of tools like loaders/parsers/printers/zip/rip is not necessary *if* you are merely willing to compile/learn how to use the Nim `nio` CLI tool.

-Once you have a basic access libraries you could write n-foo CL tools (or libs) in a dozen PLs if you want..n-awk, n-plot, n-histo, etc.  As already mentioned, the main use case is custom calculations over big data where all you really need is the row stream/mmap interfaces and your own code which may need very little generality.
+Once you have a basic access libraries you could write n-foo CL tools OR libs in a dozen PLs if you want..n-awk, n-plot, n-histo, `import nregress`, etc.  As already mentioned, the main use case is custom calculations over big data where all you really need is the row stream/mmap interfaces and your own code which is often very special purpose.
 OTOH, maybe there are dozens of general things to do.
-Have at it.
+Have at it!

 NIO is so simple/easy that its main value to the world might not be *any* one implementation, tool, or library, but merely some standard suffix syntax/naming